-Ardent fans of Shaker-esque kitchens for their simplicity and timelessness, we’ve another favorite specialist to add to our list: Olive & Barr, UK-based makers of bespoke—and, they say, affordable—cook spaces.
+As ardent fans of Shaker-esque kitchens for their simplicity and timelessness, we’ve another favorite specialist to add to our list: Olive & Barr, UK-based makers of bespoke—and, they say, affordable—cook spaces.
 Today we’re stopping into a petite kitchen in an 1890s terrace house in Stanstead Abbots, Hertfordshire, redone with Olive & Barr fittings and playful color, a request of the homeowner, Temi.

-First, there were practical constraints to consider, starting with the kitchen’s small footprint.
+There were practical constraints to consider, starting with the kitchen’s small footprint.
 But: “Temi had a clear vision of what she wanted to achieve, on a tight budget,” says Olive & Barr founder Al Bruce.
 “She wasn’t afraid to use a bold color when it came to her cabinetry.”
 Join us for a look at the finished space.

 Photography courtesy of Olive & Barr.